-Description This proposal aims to develop and implement a new 1915C family support waiver as authorized by Nebraska Legislative Bill 376 (2022).
+(New 4/17 /23) Family Support Waiver Description This proposal aims to develop and implement a new 1915C family support waiver as authorized by Nebraska Legislative Bill 376 (2022).
 This waiver is designed to provide up to \$10,000 in support to 850 individuals currently on the Developmental Disabilities registry.
 This proposal also proposes paying for any initial new waiver services authorized during the allowable period for ARP expenditures.

-Nebraska estimates the administrative costs to develop and implement the new waiver to be approximately \$2 Million, of which approximately \$1 Million amount is being requested to be funded via ARP funds.
-Nebraska estimates new waiver services aid to be approximately \$15.7 Million, of Timeframe which \$6.5 Million is being requested to be funded via ARP funds.
-Timetrame A family support waiver is currently in development.
-Current timelines indicate submission to CMS for approval summer 2023 and implementation of the waiver by January 2024 How it Funding will enhance the State's ability to provide an effective and integrated enhances or community-based suite of service enhancements that are designed to expands provide support to individuals to prevent the need for institutional care or out Medicaid of home placement.
-Individuals will be prioritized for acceptance to the HCBS waiver in the following order: Disabled children and family units in crisis situations in which the disabled child tends to self-injure or injure siblings and other family members; Disabled children who are at risk for placement in juvenile detention centers, other institutional settings, or out-of-home placements; Disabled children whose primary caretakers are grandparents because no other family caregivers are available to provide care; 4) Families who have more than one disabled child residing in the family home; and 5) Date of application under the program.
+Nebraska estimates the administrative costs to develop and implement the new waiver to be approximately \$2 million, of which approximately \$1 million is being requested to be funded via ARP funds.
+Nebraska estimates new waiver services aid to be approximately \$15.7 million, of which \$6.5 million is being requested to be funded via ARP funds.
+Timeframe A family support waiver is currently in development.
+Current timelines indicate submission to CMS for approval summer 2023 and implementation of the waiver by January 2024.
+How it enhances or expands Medicaid HCBS Funding will enhance the state's ability to provide an effective and integrated community-based suite of service enhancements that are designed to provide support to individuals to prevent the need for institutional care or out of home placement.
+Individuals will be prioritized for acceptance to the waiver in the following order: 1) Disabled children and family units in crisis situations in which the disabled child tends to self-injure or injure siblings and other family members; 2) Disabled children who are at risk for placement in juvenile detention centers, other institutional settings, or out-of-home placements; 3) Disabled children whose primary caretakers are grandparents because no other family caregivers are available to provide care; 4) Families who have more than one disabled child residing in the family home; and 5) Date of application under the program.
 This waiver will therefore provide critical services and supports for in-home, community-based living.
-Initiative This new waiver is subject to CMS approval and will, as a pilot, extend for Sustainability three years from its date of implementation and has secured state funding for Beyond 2024 that period.
+Initiative Sustainability Beyond 2024 This new waiver is subject to CMS approval and will, as a pilot, extend for 3 years from its date of implementation and has secured state funding for that period.
 It will have the option of renewal for a 5-year period pending CMS approval and legislative appropriation.
-Nebraska is also securing ongoing state general funds through appropriations to continue paying for the non-federal share of the waiver services proposed in this new spend plan initiative.
-Additional The state is in the process of requesting aid FFP through the submission of a Information new 1915C waiver application submission.
-Additionally, Nebraska will seek 50% administrative FFP match for the planning and implementation activities described in this spend plan initiative.
+Nebraska is also securing ongoing state general funds through Additional Information appropriations to continue paying for the non-federal share of the waiver services proposed in this new spend plan initiative.
+The state is in the process of requesting aid FFP through the submission of a new 1915C waiver application submission.
+Additionally, Nebraska will seek 50 percent administrative FFP match for the planning and implementation activities described in this spend plan initiative.